BartCodes/router-chat/README.md

 **Live Demo:** [https://router-chat-sigma.vercel.app/](https://router-chat-sigma.vercel.app/)

 RouterChat is a web-based AI chatbot interface.
 It utilizes Next.js for the frontend and backend and connects to OpenRouter to allow users to interact with various free AI language models.
-The application features a clean, responsive dark-mode design with smooth animations, focusing on showcasing modern frontend and backend development skills.
+The application features a clean, responsive dark-mode design with smooth animations.

 ## Features

-- Select AI model from a dropdown.
-- Send messages to the selected AI model.
-- View AI responses streamed in real-time.
+- AI model selection and real-time streaming responses
-- Display conversation history with distinct user/AI messages.
-- Start new conversations.
-- Conversations are automatically saved to browser local storage.
+- Conversation management with automatic saving to local storage
-- View a list of saved conversations in a sidebar.
-- Automatically name new conversations.
-- Edit conversation names via a context menu.
-- Delete conversations via a context menu.
-- Switch between saved conversations.
-- Last selected AI model is remembered for new conversations.
-- Initial view shows an empty chat window.
+- Sidebar with conversation list, editing, and deletion
+- Persistent model selection and responsive design
-- Toast notifications for API errors.
+- Toast notifications and loading indicators
-- Loading indicator while AI is responding.
-- Input field disabled while AI is responding.

 ## Technologies Used